Timberwolves vs. Mavericks Prediction & Picks - December 14

 Timberwolves Performance Insights

-- This season the Timberwolves are ranked 20th in the NBA in assists at 25.4 per game.
+- The Timberwolves rank 20th in the NBA with 25.4 assists per game.

-- At 14 turnovers committed per game and 13.4 turnovers forced, Minnesota is 22nd and 18th in the NBA, respectively.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.